 Signs of Sciatica Improving

 There is no set length of time that sciatica takes to heal.
 If you avoid making it worse and take steps to help it heal, you may be back to normal within 2 weeks.
 For most people, however, it takes around 4 weeks for the pain to go away.
 Of course, this depends on many factors.
-For example, if you’re suffering from sciatica during pregnancy, you may have a harder time getting rid of the pain.
+For example, if you’re suffering from sciatica during pregnancy, you may have a more challenging time getting rid of the pain.

 One sign to look out for that your sciatica is improving is called centralization.
 Essentially, if you feel the pain moving out of your leg and into your back, it’s a good sign that you’re on the right track.
 However, this is not to be confused with leg and back pain.
 If you need professional help, discover how chiropractors can help with sciatica.

 And if you do notice the pain is better in your leg but not in your back, it’s not time to celebrate yet.
 Keep doing what you’ve been doing!
 And make sure to take care of your back in the future!